Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "...
 Okay I got it."

-I was no match for her if I went on quarrelling about this anyway, and it would be a hassle if she started making a fuss in the library.
+I was no match for her if I went on quarreling about this anyway, and it would be a hassle if she started making a fuss in the library.

 I guess it's fine while teaching Ayame anyway.

 "...
-After all,  Ayame-kun-"
+After all,  Aramiya-kun-"

 Hatsushiba looked at me amazedly.